George Washington Survived being Shot at – 17 Times!!

 Washington and his guide, Christopher Gist, were ambushed by a Native American.
 The attacker fired at Washington from close range, but miraculously, the bullet missed.
 Washington escaped unscathed.

 Amidst the chaos, Washington displayed remarkable courage and resilience.
 Reports indicate that he had two horses shot out from under him and four bullets pierced his coat.
-Despite these close calls, Washington miraculously emerged unscathed.
+Despite these close calls, Washington miraculously emerged unharmed.

 Washington’s survival was nothing short of extraordinary.
 He later wrote in a letter to his brother, “By the all-powerful dispensations of Providence, I have been protected beyond all human probability or expectation; for I had four bullets through my coat, and two horses shot under me, yet escaped unhurt, although death was levelling my companions on every side.”